We hope to have Simplified Chinese and Korean versions soon.

 This project was begun in 2014 at the urging of the European Lifelong Guidance Policy Network (ELGPN).
 Familiar with the confusion caused by dealing with a variety of countries that understand English words slightly differently, they advised us that this should be one of our early projects.
 In 2017, the project was revived by a group or active members willing to put their time into the project.

-APCDA also hopes we will soon have translations in our member languages.
+APCDA is excited to have translations in some of our member languages.
 It is our hope that our member countries, especially those that do not speak English officially, will translate the English glossary into local languages.
 In this process, we believe other terms will be identified that need to be added.
-Having glossaries in local languages is one of many services that we hope to provide for our members.
+Having glossaries in local languages is one of many services that we wish to provide for our members.

 In the process of building the English Version of the Glossary, we found many terms that had different meanings for English speakers.
 For example, “Career.”
 Based on the normal translation of “Career” in Chinese, we learned that our colleagues with a Chinese cultural background strongly disagreed with those with other backgrounds on the correct definition of “Career.”
 We learned that the person called a “Guidance Counselor” in India is called a “School Counselor” in the USA.
 A “Dropout” in the USA is an “Early School Leaver” in several countries and the age which is considered “early” varies.
 Even a simple phrase like “Work Experience” raised controversy.
 Creating this glossary was a fascinating experience which required compromise and careful use of words to assure that our definitions were not ambiguous.